Junmai • Pure Rice Sake

 Back in 1956, Shoji-san's grandfather found that the most sought-after sakes during the Edo period (1603-1868) were aged, and that post-war brews were full of preservatives and lacked character.
 Determined to bring back these delicious brews, he designed the brewery to focus on traditional techniques, natural fermentation and ageing of Sake.
 They became one of the first breweries in Japan to offer Koshu (aged Sake) commercially in the 1960s.

 All of the Sake at Kidoizumi are made using the Hot-Yamahai method which involves creating the starter (Yamahai traditional starter of simply placing the ingredients together and allowing the yeast activity to kick-off on its own) in very warm conditions.
-They have a long history of using this style of starter and are the only brewery in Japan to utilise the technique.
+They have a long history of using this style of starter and are the only brewery in Japan make their entire range of sake exclusively with this technique.